 Step 5: Once the Photos app completes its business, you’ll see an option to open up the folder to view imported photos.
 You can also close the Photos app if you would like to view the imported photos later.

 All imported photos are saved in the Pictures library.
 To open the Pictures library, open up Computer (File Explorer) or any other folder, and then click the Pictures option located in the left pane.
 Good luck!

 Another way to import pictures from iPhone to Windows 8/10

-Use this method if you have already connected your iPhone to Windows 8 PC.
+Use this method if you have already connected your iPhone to a Windows 8 PC.

-If this is the first time you are connecting the iPhone to your PC, you might a get a notification on your iPhone with Trust option.
+If this is the first time you are connecting the iPhone to your PC, you might get a notification on your iPhone with the Trust option.
 Tap the Trust button to continue.

-Step 1: Switch to the Start screen, click or tap Photos app tile to run the app.
+Step 1: Switch to the Start screen, and click or tap the Photos app tile to run the app.
 If not present, use search to launch the Photos app.

 Step 3: Click or tap the Import button to view a list of all connected devices to your PC.
 You should now see your iPhone in the list.

 Step 4: Click or tap your iPhone entry, select photos and videos that you would like to import, and then click or tap the Import button to start transferring selected pictures and videos to your PC.